About Boardroom Energy

 Boardroom Energy was established in 2021 as an information and advisory service for Australian businesses to work with them to help navigate changing energy markets.
 Climate change is shifting commercial strategy, driving technologies and wrecking governments.
 Policy is increasingly populist.
 Uncertainty endures despite decades of debate and deliberation.
 The process of transformation remains uncertain, political and polarised.
 A wonder and a car crash, all rolled into one.

 Businesses can no longer ignore energy as a transformational risk.
 Who do they buy it from, how do they contract it or do they try to supply their own energy?
 Ever run a power station before?
-What what are the future risks to prices, reputation and supply?
+What are the future risks to prices, reputation and supply?

 There are huge changes to global energy supply going on, and they will have far reaching consequences, shifting industrial production, demand and investment in a new industrial revolution.
 The consequences of these changes include but extend far beyond contracting renewable generation, gas or other supply.
 Australian business have already experienced a decade of accelerating change driven by national renewables targets and the impact of new and different electricity generation on top of a conventional 20th century electricity system.
 But wait.
 There’s more.

 Australia is a poster child, the “accidental experiment” in the integration of renewable generation at scale in an isolated electricity system.
-It has has posed technical, regulatory and commercial challenges that were not considered when legislators embarked on this journey.
+It has posed technical, regulatory and commercial challenges that were not considered when legislators embarked on this journey.
 But so far, the lights have stayed on.

 So here we are.
 The absence of a national climate and energy policy has resulted in uncertainty for investors, political interference and anxiety over reliability.
 Without clear direction or co-ordination, the debate over energy policy has become more strategic and more complex.